 The surprising thing about this dish is that the main ingredients came from Iceland, where there are all sorts of unexpected goodies to be found, including frozen lobster, kale, venison, rabbit, part baked speciality bread and my favourite of waygu burgers.
 On my last trip I discovered the fresh pasta and swapped tips with a fellow shopper – she recommended the smoothie mix, and I told her about the lobster and those amazing burgers.
 I’m sold on Iceland and really rather enjoy my discoveries of things I do not expect to find in their freezers, chillers and shelves.

-For this dish I used; diced onions (£1 a bag) – perfect for when you only need a little, simply fry from frozen (my mother made great use of these 18 months ago when she broke her thumb and could not hold a knife), frozen red berries (£1.50) also useful in pies and smoothies, ostrich fillets (£3.50), and fresh pasta (£1).
+For this dish I used; diced onions (£1 a bag) – perfect for when you only need a little, simply fry from frozen (my mother made great use of these 18 months ago when she broke her thumb and could not hold a knife), frozen red berries (£1.50) also useful in pies, smoothies & my berry yogurt muffins, ostrich fillets (£3.50), and fresh pasta (£1).

 You use the onions from frozen, blitz the berries in the microwave for 30 seconds before using, but you do need to remember to defrost the ostrich (speed this process up by putting the whole packet in a sink of cold water).